A MESSAGE FROM THE ABORIGINAL AND TORRES STRAIT ISLANDER SOCIAL JUSTICE COMMISSIONER

 June Oscar AO, Aboriginal and Torres Strait Islander Social Justice Commissioner.

 She led a successful community driven campaign for alcohol restrictions in Fitzroy Crossing, and is an international advocate on the impacts of trauma and FASD.

 In 2016, she was the recipient of the Desmond Tutu Global Reconciliation Award and was named NAIDOC person of the year in 2018.

 June began her five-year term as Australia’s Aboriginal and Torres Strait Islander Social Justice Commissioner on 3 April 2017.

 Aboriginal and Torres Strait Islander Women Advisory Committee

 Wiyi Yani U Thangani (Women’s Voices): Securing our Rights, Securing our Future will be guided by an Advisory Committee of Aboriginal and Torres Strait Islander women, some of whom contributed to the 1986 Women’s Business Report findings.

-The diverse perspectives and expertise of the nine Aboriginal and Torres Strait Islander women on the Advisory Committee will provide a valuable contribution to the Aboriginal and Torres Strait Islander Social Justice Commissioner as this important project progresses.
+The diverse perspectives and expertise of the eight Aboriginal and Torres Strait Islander women on the Advisory Committee will provide a valuable contribution to the Aboriginal and Torres Strait Islander Social Justice Commissioner as this important project progresses.